cosminnicula/spring-kafka/readme.md

 Run kafka-ms-order, kafka-stream-sample
 Run Postman -> Commodity Order collection (Order 1 Random Item, Order 2 Random Item, Order 3 Random Item) -> 1000 times, 1000 delay

-3.a.Topology changes (see kafka-stream-commodity-topology-3.jpg): split t-commodity-pattern stream into two categories: plastic and non-plastic items; t-commodity-reward -> give reward only for item that is not cheap; t-commodity-order -> kye is base64
+3.a.Topology changes (see kafka-stream-commodity-topology-3.jpg): split t-commodity-pattern stream into two categories: plastic and non-plastic items; t-commodity-reward -> give reward only for item that is not cheap; t-commodity-order -> key is base64

 See CommodityTwoStream